 Exercise or Lapse of a Warrant and Pre-funded Warrants.
 Subject to the discussion under "-Passive Foreign Investment Company" below, a U.S. Holder generally will not recognize gain or loss upon the exercise of a Warrant or Pre-funded Warrant for cash.
-An ADS acquired pursuant to the exercise of a Warrant or Pre-funded Warrant for cash generally will have a tax basis equal to the U.S. Holder's tax basis in the Warrant or Pre-funded Warrant, increased by the amount paid to exercise the Warrant or Pre-funded Warrant.
-The holding period of such ADS generally would begin on the day after the date of exercise of the Warrant or Pre-funded Warrant is allowed to lapse unexercised, a U.S. Holder generally will recognize a capital loss equal to such holder's tax basis in the warrant.
+An ADS acquired pursuant to the exercise of a Warrant or Pre-funded Warrant or Pre-funded Warrant, increased by the amount paid to exercise the Warrant or Pre-funded Warrant.
+The holding period of an ADS acquired pursuant to the exercise of a Warrant.
+Subject to the discussion above regarding the tax characterization of the Pre-funded Warrant, the holding period of a Pre-funded Warrant.
+If a Warrant or Pre-funded Warrant is allowed to lapse unexercised, a U.S. Holder generally will recognize a capital loss equal to such holder's tax basis in the warrant.